ncase/anxiety/scenes/act2.md

 b: What if something irreversibly broke inside of us a long time ago?
 Or never existed in us in the first place?

-b: Oh god we're broken!
+b: Ahhh we're broken!
 We're so broken so broken so brok--

 `_.a2_first_attack = "alone"`